Nested Hilbert schemes on surfaces: Virtual fundamental class: Nested Hilbert schemes on surfaces

 Consider the commutative diagram

 in which the bottom row is the natural exact triangle.
 Taking the cone of the diagram one gets the exact triangle Next consider the commutative diagram

-in which both rows are exact triangles, and in the rightmost arrow we use the splitting $A=A_0\oplus \dR\pi_* \O$ given by the identity map above.
+in which both rows are exact triangles, and in the rightmost vertical arrow we use the splitting $\Ab\cong \Ab_0\oplus \dR\pi_* \O$ given by the trace map (the left square is obviously commutative, and the right square is commutative by the claim we proved above).
 Now by construction the vertical arrows in the above diagram factor through the exact triangle \eqref{trfrtr}, and hence we arrive at the following commutative diagram in which all the rows and columns are exact triangle.

 In fact the columns and the top and middle rows are exact triangles with commutative top squares, and the bottom row is induced from the rest of the diagram by taking the cone.
 Therefore, the bottom row must also be an exact triangle which means that $\Eb\cong \Fbv$ as desired. \end{proof} This finishes the proof of Proposition \ref{abs-r} in the case $r=2$.
-Propositions \ref{rel} and \ref{abs} imply \begin{cor} The perfect obstruction theory $\Fbv$ defines a virtual fundamental class over $\S{n_1,n_2}_\beta$ denoted by
+Propositions \ref{rel} and \ref{abs} imply \begin{cor} The perfect obstruction theory of Proposition \ref{abs} defines a virtual fundamental class on $\S{n_1,n_2}_\beta$ denoted by

 \end{cor}